Milan S Lines: History

 Full service started on 12 December 2004 with the completion of the Passante and the activation of the first 8 lines.
 However, a shuttle service was running since 1997 in the partially completed track.

 Line S4 was extended from Seveso to Camnago on 19 February 2006.
 The new Romolo station on line S9 was opened 3 months later.
 Lines S1, S2, S6 and S10 were extended from Porta Vittoria to the new station of Rogoredo on 15 June 2008.

 Two new stations, Pregnana Milanese and Rho Fiera Milano were opened in 2009.
 Line S8 and S11 began operation at the end of the same year, while the service was extended to reach Lodi and Treviglio.

 On 26 March 2011, with the completion of the Milan Metro Line 3 north extension, a new station, Affori, was opened in place of the old one, to be an interchange with the Metro.
 On 1 May 2011 a new company, Trenord, was created from the joining of the two main regional train operators in Lombardy, Trenitalia and LeNord.
 Trenord is since then the operator of most of suburban lines.

-Between 2011 and 2015 (pre EXPO upgrades to the service) the line S9 has been prolonged to Albairate-Vermezzo to the south and to Saronno to the north with the consequent opening of 6 new stations, S10 was prolonged to Pavia and renamed S13 and the opening of Pieve Emanuele station, many services were upgraded to 30min frequencies, Milano Bruzzano station was opened and the new S7 line to Lecco was created.
+Between 2011 and 2015 (pre EXPO upgrades to the service) the line S9 has been prolonged to Albairate-Vermezzo to the south and to Saronno to the north with the consequent opening of 6 new stations, S10 was prolonged to Pavia and renamed S13 and the Pieve Emanuele station was opened and served from the start by the S13; many services were upgraded to 30min frequencies, Milano Bruzzano Parco Nord station was opened in substitution of the previous station of Milano Bruzzano and the new S7 line to Lecco via the secondary Monza - Molteno railway was created.